apostrophecms/apostrophe-documentation/docs/modules/apostrophe-areas/index.md

 `items` array is NOT sanitized here; you should call `sanitizeItems` first.
 Called for you by the `save-area` route.
+### lockSanitizeAndSaveArea(*req*, *areaInfo*, *callback*) *[api]*
+Lock, sanitize and save the area described by `areaInfo` on behalf of `req`.

+`areaInfo` must have `items`, `docId` and `dotPath` parameters.
+For bc, if `req.htmlPageId` is not present then advisory locking is not performed.

+Note that the area is not unlocked.
+This method is designed for autosave operations, which continue until the page is unloaded, at which time the `save-areas-and-unlock` route will be accessed.

+This method performs sanitization of all properties of `areaInfo` before trusting it, so passing `req.body` is a safe thing to do.
 ### walk(*doc*, *iterator*) *[api]*
 Walk the areas in a doc.
 Your iterator function is invoked once for each area found, and receives the